 Under normal circumstances, there can be multiple hosts within a CARP group in the BACKUP state, but only one host will ever be in MASTER state.

 - Preempt Failover Race

 - In the following scenario, a race occurs: Two firewalls each connected to switches using two separate physical interfaces on the firewall.
-The firewalls have preempt enabled; fw01 is master, fw02 is backup on all CARP groups.
+The firewalls have preempt enabled; fw01 is the leader, fw02 is backup on all CARP groups.
 One of the switches goes away causing the interfaces on the firewalls to go down.
 Since both firewalls have preempt enabled, they up their advskew to 240 on all remaining CARP groups.
-Here’s the race: Who becomes master now?
+Here's the race: Who becomes leader now?
 There was an interesting discussion about this on the OpenBSD pf mailing list here: http://marc.theaimsgroup.com/?l=openbsd-pf&m=113881646826219&w=2.
-Steven S commented that his workaround is to only set preempt on the master firewall and to disable it on the other firewall(s).
+Steven S commented that his workaround is to only set preempt on the leader firewall and to disable it on the other firewall(s).
 There is no permanent solution to this issue currently.